Start a ClojureScript App from Scratch

 Setup Project Structure

-For example, we can pretend that our company is called tallex and we are building an app called time dive.
+For the demo code in this post, we'll pretend our company name is tallex and the app is called time dive.

 Step 1 - Add the Files and Folders